LIVIAETS/boundary-loss/readme.md

         gt_npy/
         ...
 ```
-The network takes npy files as an input (because there is several modalities), but images for each modality are saved for convenience.
+The network takes npy files as an input (there is multiple modalities), but images for each modality are saved for convenience.
 The gt folder contains gray-scale images of the ground-truth, where the gray-scale level are the number of the class (namely, 0 and 1).
 This is because I often use my [segmentation viewer](https://github.com/HKervadec/segmentation_viewer) to visualize the results, so that does not really matter.
 If you want to see it directly in an image viewer, you can either use the remap script, or use imagemagick:
 ```
 mogrify -normalize data/ISLES/val/gt/*.png
 ```